conestack/yafowil.documentation/docs/_sources/introduction.rst.txt

     </form>

 Process the form with a ``request``.
-The request is expected to be a dict-like mapping:
+Requests are expected to be a dict-like mapping:

 .. code-block:: python